dr-jam/Ensemble-Assignment/README.md

 # Ensemble Assignment

 You goal is to make a character-centric interactive short story using CiF/Ensemble.
 The output can be textual, graphical, or a blend (see the *Lovers and Rivals* example project*).
-The project in the graded folder will be assessed.
+The project in the graded folder of the master branch will be assessed.

+## Constraints ##

 Your experience must include at least the following:
 * 4 characters